FACEBOOK: Be my friend on Facebook! – http://www.facebook.com/FinnMackay

 I am very honoured to be one of the first Ambassadors for the Worker’s Educational Association, the WEA, provider of community training and education for empowerment since 1903.
 You can find out more about their work here.

-I was back in the lovely Hay on Wye, speaking on a panel at the philosophy festival How The Light Gets In, on Saturday 25th May.
+I was back in the lovely Hay on Wye, speaking on a panel at the philosophy festival How The Light Gets In, on Saturday 25th May 2013.
 More info here.
+And a video of the whole debate is now online to watch here.
+An interview to accompany the film is also online here.

 I have a new blog on the Feminist & Women’s Studies Association (FWSA) blog site, on Feminist arguments against prostitution, beyond the abolitionist versus legalisation binary.

-I was on Radio 4 on ‘Start the Week’ to mark this year’s International Women’s Day.
-The programme was broadcast on Monday 4th March and there is a podcast available here.
+I was on Radio 4 on ‘Start the Week’ to mark last year’s International Women’s Day.
+The programme was broadcast on Monday 4th March 2013 and there is a podcast available here.

 Someone has made a blog and video review of Reclaim the Night London 2012, including filming the speakers at the rally, including my speech, which is last, right at the end of the video.

-I spoke and Chaired the Welsh Women’s Aid conference.
+I spoke and Chaired the Welsh Women’s Aid conference in 2013.

 There is a review of the women’s rights panel at Tolpuddle, which I was part of, in the ‘Morning Star’ online.